Dherington1/employee-tracker/README.md

   ## Usage Instructions
   run this application in the terminal after installing the proper npm packages

-  ## Testing
+  ## Running
-  need to run index.js in terminal
+  need to run 'node index.js' in terminal

   ## demo
   https://youtu.be/irGrMwqJwas